zachlim98/catbook/_posts/2020-11-21-ChatGroup-Exploration.md

 <img src="https://user-images.githubusercontent.com/68678549/99867692-9368cc00-2bf6-11eb-872d-e0e9ff34c7cf.png" alt="how-to-export" style="zoom:50%;" />

-The group that we were in is hosted on telegram and the data was easily to pull.
+The group that we were in is hosted on telegram and the data was easy to pull.
 As shown, you just had to use Telegram Desktop to export the files.
 You have the option of either exporting as a .html or .json but I would 100% recommend .json just because its easier for python to read.

 ## 2. Cleaning and Preparing Data